fabriziopandini/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

     // Total number of available control plane machines in this cluster.
     // +optional
     AvailableReplicas int32 `json:"availableReplicas"`

-    // Total number of unavailable control plane machines in this cluster.
-    // +optional
-    UnavailableReplicas int32 `json:"unavailableReplicas"`
 }

 // WorkersPlaneStatus groups all the observations about workers current state.